Ocular Surface Disease (Dry Eyes)

 More severe degrees of dryness can cause permanent tissue damage; such as pinguecula or pterygia.

 Often, the symptoms are worse in the evening, due to the daylong evaporation of the tears.
 Drying of the eyes is often made worse due to staring at a computer, watching television, or prolonged reading.
 Arid and windy conditions also cause worse dry eye symptoms.
 There are many treatment options that can be used in treating ocular surface disease or dry eyes.
-These treatments include using artificial tears, Restasis, and punctual plugs.
+These treatments include using artificial tears, Restasis, and/or punctual plugs.